Start Your DSLR Film Scanning Setup

 Macro Lens for Film Scanning

-A macro lens is essential for capturing detail, especially for 35mm film.
+A macro lens is essential for capturing detail, especially when scanning 35mm negatives.
+A true macro lens helps keep the image sharp across the frame with minimal distortion.

 - 1:1 magnification preferred